Stonehaven: History

 The Covenanters were imprisoned in Dunnottar Castle, where many died.
 A memorial to them can be found in Dunnottar Church.
 Other castles in the vicinity are Fetteresso Castle and Muchalls Castle, both of which are in private ownership and not open to the public.
 The oldest surviving structure in Stonehaven is the Stonehaven Tolbooth at the harbour, used as an early prison and now a museum.

 Dunnottar Castle, perched atop a rocky outcrop, was home to the Keith family, and during the Scottish Wars of Independence, the Scottish Crown Jewels were hidden there.
-In 1296, King Edward I of England took the castle only for William Wallace to reclaim it in 1297, burning down the church in the process with the entire English garrison still in it.
+In 1296 King Edward I of England took the castle, only for William Wallace to reclaim it in 1297, burning down the church in the process with the entire English garrison still in it.
 In 1650, Oliver Cromwell sacked the castle to find the Crown Jewels following an eight-month siege (having previously destroyed the English Crown Jewels).
 However, just before the castle fell, the Crown Jewels were smuggled out by some ladies who took them by boat to a small church just down the coast in the village of Kinneff, where they remained undetected for eleven years.

 Stonehaven was a Jacobite town in the Fifteen and it was a safe base for the retreating Jacobite army to stay overnight on the night of 5–6 February 1716.
 In the Forty-Five Stonehaven, part of the Episcopalian north-east, was again ‘reliably Jacobite’ and it was one of the north-eastern ports where reinforcements, plus money and equipment were periodically landed from France.
 After 1709, when Dunnottar Parish Church was taken over by the Church of Scotland Episcopalian services were held in the tolbooth until a meeting house was built in the High Street in 1738.
-Following the failure of the Forty-Five, the Duke of Cumberland ordered the building's demolition.
+Following the failure of the Forty-Five, the Duke of Cumberland ordered the building to be demolished.
 Services were then held in a house on the High Street.
 Stonehaven Town Hall, which is an events venue in the town, was completed in 1878.

 Near the Cowie Bridge, at the north of Stonehaven, was a fishing village known as Cowie, which has now been subsumed into Stonehaven.
 Somewhat further north are the ruins of Cowie Castle.
 Slightly to the west of Stonehaven is the ruined Ury House, originally a property of the Frasers.

+In 1906 the new breakwater was nearing completion, and in the Annual Report of the Fishery Board for Scotland the hope was expressed that it would encourage the fishermen to acquire steam drifters.
+The Second Edition Six inch Ordnance Survey Map of Stonehaven shows the town at about this time,including the breakwater.
+Unfortunately, as the statistics show, the decline of the town as a fishing port continued.